Etymology of Denmark

-According to medieval legend, the name Denmark refers to the mythological King Dan.
+According to medieval origin legend, the name Denmark refers to the mythological King Dan.
 There are also a number of references to various Dani people in Scandinavia or other places in Europe in Greek and Roman accounts (like Ptolemy, Jordanes, and Gregory of Tours), as well as some medieval literature (like Adam of Bremen, Beowulf, Widsith and Poetic Edda).

 Most handbooks derive the first part of the word, and the name of the people, from a word meaning "flat land", related to German Tenne "threshing floor", English den "low ground", Sanskrit dhánus- (धनुस् "desert") [Sanskrit dhánus means 'bow', survived by its modern usage in Hindi].
 The -mark means woodland or borderland (see marches), with probable references to the border forests in south Schleswig, comparable to Finnmark, Telemark, or Dithmarschen.

 Mythological explanations

 Some of the earliest descriptions of the origin of the word 'Denmark', describing a territory, are found in the Chronicon Lethrense (12th century), Svend Aagesen (late 12th century), Saxo Grammaticus (early 13th century) and the Ballad of Eric (mid 15th century).
 There are, however, many more Danish annuals and yearbooks containing various other details, similar tales in other variations, other names or spelling variations.

 The Chronicon Lethrense explains how the Roman Emperor Augustus fought against Denmark in the time of David, Denmark consisted of seven territories Jutland, Funen, Zealand, Møn, Falster, Lolland and Scania (Skåne) which were governed by King Ypper of Uppsala.
 He had three sons, Nori, Østen and Dan.
 Dan was sent to govern Zealand, Møn, Falster, and Lolland, which became known jointly as Videslev.
 When the Jutes were fighting Emperor Augustus they called upon Dan to help them.
 Upon victory, they made him king of Jutland, Funen, Videslev and Scania.
 A council decided to call this new united land Danmark (Dania) after their new king, Dan.
 Saxo relates that it is the legendary Danish King Dan, son of Humbli, who gave the name to the Danish people, though he does not expressly state that he is also the origin of the word "Denmark".
 Rather he tells that England ultimately derives its name from Dan’s brother Angel (Angul), the namesake of the Angles people.